andersfylling/disgord/README.md

 └──github.com/sirupsen/logrus          :Logging (will be replaced with a simplified interface for DI)
 ```

+### Build constraints
+> For **advanced users only**.

 If you do not wish to use json-iterator, you can pass `-tags=json-std` to switch to `"encoding/json"`.
 However, json-iterator is the recommended default for this library.

+Disgord has the option to use mutexes (sync.RWMutex) on Discord objects.
+By default, methods of Discord objects are not locked as this is
+not needed in our event driven architecture unless you create a parallel computing environment.
+If you want the internal methods to deal with read-write locks on their own, you can pass `-tags=parallelism`, which will activate built-in locking.
+Making all methods thread safe.

+If you want to remove the extra memory used by mutexes, or you just want to completely avoid potential deadlocks by disabling
+mutexes you can pass `-tags=removeDiscordMutex` which will replace the RWMutex with an empty struct, causing mutexes (in Discord objects only) to be removed at compile time.
+This cannot be the default behaviour, as it creates confusion whether or not a mutex exists and leads to more error prone code.
+The developer has to be aware themselves whether or not
+their code can be run without the need of mutexes.
+This option is not affected by the `parallelism` tag.

 ## Setup / installation guide
 As this is a go module, it is expected that your project utilises the module concept (minimum Go version: 1.11).
 If you do not, then there is no guarantee that using this will work.
 To get this, simply use go get: `go get github.com/andersfylling/disgord`.
 I have been using this project in none module projects, so it might function for you as well.
 But official, this is not supported.